hangkimduyen/react-native-xml2js/README.md

 Installation
 ============

-Simplest way to install `xml2js` is to use [npm](http://npmjs.org), just `npm install xml2js` which will download xml2js and all dependencies.
+Simplest way to install `react-native-xml2js` is to use [npm](http://npmjs.org), just `npm install react-native-xml2js` which will download react-native-xml2js and all dependencies.

-xml2js is also available via [Bower](http://bower.io/), just `bower install xml2js` which will download xml2js and all dependencies.

 Usage
 =====